iamdoulat/LCMS/README.md

     *   **Sales Tracking**: Record new sales transactions, which automatically deduct from your inventory for real-time stock management.
     *   **Refunds & Returns**: Process returned items from sales back into your inventory, ensuring accurate stock counts.
     *   **Apply Payment**: A dedicated interface to record payments against outstanding invoices and update their status.
-    *   **Settings**: Configure your petty cash source accounts and transaction categories to tailor the module to your financial workflow.
+    *   **Settings**: Configure your petty cash source accounts and transaction categories to tailor the financial module to your financial workflow.

 *   **Commission Management**: Simplify your commission tracking with dedicated tools for Proforma Invoices (PI).
     *   **Add & Manage PIs**: Easily create new PIs and connect them to existing L/C entries.